Make-School-Courses/EC2000/README.md

 2. Flip Grid

-Complete your video and upload it on Flip Grid before the next class.
+On a weekly basis: Complete your video and upload it on Flip Grid before the next class.

 Here is the [rubric](https://docs.google.com/document/d/1S2ST7b6a5z0gJga-BL7oiJ0mvXwIPHIuRyU8dw91iOs/edit).